Cohen & Steers Reit & Pfd Icm Fd Inc Announces — Dividend of $0.12 (NYSE:RNP)

-Cohen & Steers Reit & Pfd Icm Fd Inc (NYSE:RNP) announced a — dividend on Wednesday, April 1st, Wall Street Journal reports.
-Stockholders of record on Wednesday, May 13th will be paid a dividend of 0.124 per share by the investment management company on Friday, May 29th.
-This represents a dividend yield of 10.1%.
-The ex-dividend date is Tuesday, May 12th.
+Cohen & Steers Reit & Pfd Icm Fd Inc (NYSE:RNP) announced a — dividend on Thursday, April 2nd, Wall Street Journal reports.
+Stockholders of record on Wednesday, June 17th will be paid a dividend of 0.124 per share by the investment management company on Tuesday, June 30th.
+This represents a dividend yield of 9.8%.
+The ex-dividend date of this dividend is Tuesday, June 16th.

 Cohen & Steers REIT and Preferred Income Fund, Inc is a closed-ended balanced mutual fund launched by Cohen & Steers Inc It is managed by Cohen & Steers Capital Management, Inc The fund invests in the public equity and fixed income markets of the United States.
 It seeks to invest in the stocks of companies operating in the real estate sector including real estate investment trusts.